Meeting ARC-PA Standards (6th edition) with Aquifer

 Documentation Method

-Aquifer automatically creates a log of students’ completion of virtual patient cases.
-The Student Report, only accessible to people with specific administrative privileges in Aquifer’s platform, shows the detailed progress of an individual student in each case in a course, including:
+Student Course Reports, only accessible to people with specific administrative privileges in Aquifer’s platform, shows the detailed progress of an individual student in each case in a course, including:

-• The cases the student has completed, partially completed, or not yet not begun
+• The cases the student has completed, partially completed, or not yet begun

 • Time from case start to completion